 CAREERS and INTERNSHIP ADVISOR

-The English department encourages our majors to begin working on their career exploration and preparation soon after declaring their major.
+The English Department encourages our majors to begin working on their career exploration and preparation soon after declaring the major.
 Our career advisor also partners with SuccessWorks at the College of Letters & Science.
 L&S graduates are in high demand by employers and graduate programs.
 It is important to us that our students are career ready at the time of graduation, and we are committed to their success.

 L&S career resources